AOT-Technologies/forms-flow-ai/forms-flow-forms/README.md

   ```
   - Copy the x-jwt-token from response header.
 * Get the user resource id using command below.
-  - Replace the `x-jwt-token` in the header below and request.
+  - Replace the `x-jwt-token value` in the header below and send request.
     ```
      curl --location --request GET 'http://localhost:3001/user' \
-     --header 'x-jwt-token:  `x-jwt-token`'
+     --header 'x-jwt-token:  <x-jwt-token value>'
     ```
   - Copy the **_id** from Response body and replace value for **USER_RESOURCE_ID** in the **.env** file.
 * Get the user role id's using command below.
-  - Replace the x-jwt-token in the header below and request.
+  - Replace the `<x-jwt-token value> in the header below and send request.
     ```
      curl --location --request GET 'http://localhost:3001/role' \
-     --header 'x-jwt-token:  `x-jwt-token`'
+     --header 'x-jwt-token:  <x-jwt-token value>'
     ```
   - Copy the **_id** with title *Administrator* from Response body and replace value for **DESIGNER_ROLE_ID** in the **.env** file.
   - Copy the **_id** with title *Anonymous* from Response body and replace value for **ANONYMOUS_ID** in the **.env** file.
   - Copy the **_id** with title *formsflow Client* from Response body and replace value for **CLIENT_ROLE_ID** in the **.env** file.
   - Copy the **_id** with title *formsflow Reviewer* from Response body and replace value for **REVIEWER_ROLE_ID** in the **.env** file.

-> **curl requests are completed, You can skip the remaining sections in this page and continue with other installation steps.**
+> **curl requests are successfully completed.
+You can skip the remaining sections in this page and continue with other installation steps.**

 ## Custom Components